-- Masks are not required for patients or visitors at this time however may be worn if preferred. - We strongly urge patients to be out of bed and moving if it is safe for them to do so.
-For example: - Walking Around in Your Room - Using Birth Balls - Hydrotherapy in Shower or Tub in Spa Room - IVs are not routine, but they are necessary for some patients. - Intermittent monitoring is standard unless continuous monitoring is necessary.
+- Patients free of COVID symptoms must wear masks in public areas (hallways, etc.) but are not required to wear a mask in the room (unless requested by a staff member due to his/her comfort levels) - Masks must always be worn by all visitors (including partners and Birth Doulas) in public areas and while staff is in the room. - We strongly urge patients to be out of bed and moving if it is safe for them to do so.
+For example: - Walking Around in Your Room - Using Birth Balls - Hydrotherapy in Shower or Tub in Spa Room - IVs are not routine but they are necessary for some patients. - Intermittent monitoring is standard unless continuous monitoring is necessary.
 Telemetry and underwater monitoring is also available.